 The call instruction.
-M68K Ada uses the JSR instruction to call a subprogram.
+M1750 Ada uses the SJS instruction to call a subprogram.
+The link is passed on the stack.

 Subprogram entry.
 For subprogram entry, the compiler generates code to establish a new stack frame.
 This may include code to check for stack overflow.
 The compiler is able to recognize several special cases where the worst-case code can be improved.
-In particular, for leaf subprograms that have no need for a stack frame data, the stack frame is completely eliminated and the code to set up the frame, and remove it on exit, is not generated.
+In particular, for "leaf" subprograms that have no need for stack frame data, the stack frame is completely eliminated and the code to set up the frame, and remove it on exit, is not generated.